tetcore/substrate-beginner-workshop/2/create-claim.md

 # Create Claim

-We will create our first runtime module function.
+We will create our pallet's first function.

 * Function
 	* `create_claim()`